cadikoni/project/README.md

-# FoodSaver - Food Waste Reduction App
+# Preserve - Food Waste Reduction App

 A production-ready React Native mobile application built with Expo that helps users reduce food waste by tracking inventory, monitoring expiration dates, and sharing surplus food with the community.